 What happens when athletes training to break a sub 2 hour half marathon train too slowly?

 They run out of sugar.
 The faster we run the more carbohydrates we burn.
 Running easy does not teach the body to use fat to race.
 Notice the bold words.

 We burn fat when we run slow.
 This is fact but training your body by running slowly does not train the energy systems you need to train in order to run fast.

-You want to conserve carbohydrates and burn while you race.
+You want to conserve carbohydrates and burn fat while you race.

-The longer you can hold off burning carbohydrates and use fat as your main fuel source the faster you are going to be able to run because your muscles will have the adequate sugar stores they need to continue to function at full capacity.
+The longer you can hold off burning carbohydrates and use fat as your main fuel the better.
+Furthermore, your muscles will have the adequate sugar stores they need to continue to function at full capacity.